airstack/cli/README.md

 ### Dependencies

 In NodeJS, module dependency management is a pain.
 NPM does a decent job of fetching and updating dependencies, but that's it.
 There's no equivalent to Bundler's Gemfile.lock in Ruby which when used properly ensures identical gems are used across dev boxes and production.

-# Prerequisites
+# Requirements

 For a Node CLI, node must already be installed.